Vapnik-Chervonenkis Dimension of Axis-Parallel Cuts: VC Dimension of axis-parallel cuts

-\ni Figure \ref{fig:bounds} shows that $VC({\mathcal{A}}_d)$ is a piecewise constant function of the space dimension $d$, which increases at a rate much smaller than the intuitive value of $d$.
-It also shows that the bounds computed from the Stirling's formula are sharp.
+\ni Figure \ref{fig:bounds} shows that $VC({\mathcal{A}}_d)$ is a piecewise constant function of the space dimension $d$, which increases at a rate of order $\log_2{d}$.
+It also shows that the lower bound of Lemma \ref{lemma:vcdim} is conveniently sharp; the upper bound is sharp for $d$ small, and then grows farther apart from $VC({\mathcal{A}}_d)$.
+The bounds are obtained thanks to the Stirling's formula, which is really sharp.
+Actually, an approximation factor depending on $d$ has to be calibrated, leading to the observed behavior when $d$ grows.